Let’s talk about how to replace the sacrificial anode rod in a hot water heater.

 How often should you change the anode rod in a water heater?

 You should change your sacrificial anode rod about every 3 to 5 years.
 The frequency will depend upon your hard water, usage, and if you have a water softener or well.
 You should inspect your anode rod every 3 years, and smelly water is one indicator that it might be due for a change.
+It will help prolong the life of your tank and can help if your hot water has become cloudy white.

 How much does it cost to replace a water heater anode rod?